 As Warren Buffet so famously said, “Price is what you pay, Value is what you get.” ergo, Value is what you pay for, and its important to understand that value creation is science not art.
 It can be manufactured, and by pulling your value proposition apart it will help you to identify which parts have been most affected and which parts can be supercharged.
 In order to do this we have to categorize value. so let’s first make the assumption that all value created, both tangible and intangible, are derivatives of four key elements.
-These are Quality, Function, Economics, and Marketing - shown in the below pie.
+These are Quality, Function, Economics, and Marketing.

 Quality includes factors such as craftsmanship, experience, speed, capability, reliability etc. Function is about how it operates, does it seek to serve a purpose, educate, entertain or inspire you.
 Function can be as simple as a kettle boiling water, or as complex as heart surgery.
 Economics is about both the real environmental and engineered supply and demand factors that drive the value up and down - this drives scarcity and exclusivity - key metrics to high value.
 Finally, marketing looks at the stories, the brand and the psychology inside the value proposition.
 Ultimately, how you feel about transacting with the organisation.
 Is it a positive or negative reflection on you?
 Each of these can then overlap with another and work together to build the desired value proposition.
 Here are a few real world examples.
 A Swatch watch can cost $100, whereas a Patek Phillipe can cost $50,000 or more.
 Whilst obvious to the watch aficionado, where is the price difference.
 The function arguably is the same, they both tell the time.
 The other three however are vastly different.
 Quality and componentry in a Patek Philippe are premium, the self imposed economics of the price drive exclusivity and the marketing is absolutely aspirational.
 Luxury brands like LVMH Group are the best way to interrogate value creation.
 Just look at the profitability of the annual reports to see how successful they are with it.
 On the flip side if somebody is going in for a heart surgery that will save their life no component of value is more important than the function. i.e. Give me the experience of House if he will save my life!